brooklynrail/brooklynrail-platform/content/events/2020/10/radical-poetry-reading-with-anselm-berrigan-and-monica-de-la-torre.md

       translated into German, Arabic, Finnish, Romanian, Italian.
 City Lights will publish his new volume of poems titled Facing You in 2020.
 Nduka presently works and lives in New York.
+  - person: asiya-wadud
+    event_bio: Asiya Wadud is the author of Crosslight for Youngbird (Nightboat Books, 2018), a finalist for the Hurston/Wright Legacy Award in Poetry.
+      Her other collections include day pulls down the sky/ a filament in gold leaf , written collaboratively with Okwui Okpokwasili (Belladonna/ Danspace, 2019) and Syncope (Ugly Duckling Presse, 2019).
+No Knowledge Is Complete Until It Passes Through My Body is forthcoming from Nightboat Books.
+Asiya teaches poetry to children at Saint Ann’s School and occasionally leads an English conversation group for new immigrants at the Brooklyn Public Library.
+Asiya is a member of the Belladonna Collaborative, a 2019-2020 Lower Manhattan Cultural Council Artist-in-Residence, and also currently a writer-in-residence at Danspace Project.
+She lives in Brooklyn, New York.
 date: 2020-10-14 13:00:00 -0500
 end_date: 2020-10-14 14:00:00 -0500
 series: 151